 It was last Monday, on xmas day, a bit before lunch time.
-I had spent the previous 48 hours rewriting stuart from scratch using (only) oo design and was wondering whether I should call it Stuart 1.11 or Stuart 2.00 when Aubrey came from out of nowhere and told me that I had only one hour to get ready before taking the plane to go to Hong Kong...
+I had spent the previous 48 hours rewriting Stuart from scratch using (only) oo design and was wondering whether I should call it Stuart 1.11 or Stuart 2.00 when Aubrey came from nowhere and told me that I had one hour to get ready before taking the plane to go to Hong Kong...

 One hour later we were in the taxi heading to the airport with our luggages; ... oh sorry her luggages.
-I was just too lazy to pack any of mine and actually I decided that I didn't need any.
-So basically I left the house with my wallet, my credit card, my laptop and.. well, that's was all actually.
+I was just too lazy to pack any of mine and actually decided that I didn't need any.
+So basically I left the house with my wallet, my credit card, my laptop and... well, that was all actually.

-The plane travel itself was fine, I was pleased to see that Cathey Pacific has got much better food that British Airways (is that surprising ?); if nt well, you don't want to be sitting for 12 hours in a box full of noise.
+The plane travel itself was fine, I was pleased to see that Cathey Pacific has got much better food that British Airways (is that surprising ?); otherwise, well, you don't want to be sitting for 12 hours in a box full of noise.

-Still in the taxi to go to Aubrey's home I was trying to figure out were I was on the ground and I realized that I actually knew.
-It was just like on Google Earth beside that I was seeing things from below, not from a satellite's view.
-The buildings were just were they supposed to be :-)
+Still in the taxi on our way to Aubrey's home I was trying to figure out were I was on the ground and I realized that I actually knew.
+It was just like on Google Earth beside that I was seeing things from below and not from a satellite's view.
+The buildings were just where they supposed to be :-)

 We went to few shopping places during the afternoon, full of traditional shops and also full of people.
-I remember having said that Hong Kong was in fact like a big Chinatown, on which Aubrey tryied and decide whether I should be killed or whether I wasn't true actually.
+I remember having said that Hong Kong was in fact like a big Chinatown, which wasn't met with as much approval as I would have hoped.

-The first night I ended up eating shark (which was cooked by Aubrey's father to me).
-Since then I have just decided that I would not try and figure out what I eat, and just eat it.
-This "blind faith open mindness" helps a lot in a place like this which such a different food.
+The first night I ended up eating shark (which was cooked by Aubrey's father).
+Since then, I decided that I would not try and figure out what I eat, and just eat it.
+This "blind faith open mindness" helps a lot in a place like this with such a different food tradition.

 Aubrey has got a lovely family, and they are a kind of keen in having me learning the language.
 I told them I would go back to my Cantonese, and also learn the writing which is not that complicated in fact (have I just written this ?...)

 Now my watch (and a bit of my body), still in UK time, says it 9pm on Wednesday, but here it would rather be 5am on Thursday.
 Maybe I should go back to bed.
-Aubrey said she had some "plans" to today, hum... tomorrow, well whether she wakes up :-)
+Aubrey said she had some "plans" for today, well whether she wakes up :-)